jenna-tb-ekwealor/academic-kickstart/content/projects/uvfield/index.md

 ---
-title: The role of natural UV radiation in biology of desert mosses
+title: The role of natural UV radiation in photosynthetic biology of desert mosses
 summary: Combined field and lab experiments on Mojave Desert *Syntrichia caninervis*
 tags:
 - field work